chrisateen/Progress8/README.md

 At the moment the code is stored in a single ipynb file which can be opened and run using jupyter notebook which is part of [Anaconda](https://www.anaconda.com/distribution/).
 Over time I am hoping move it to a .py file and separate out the code into multiple files.

 Instructions on how to download the code and the files in the repository (i.e clone the repository) can be found [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

+### Features to be added/modifications to be made

+I am planning to add the following features or/and make the following modifications at a future date
+* Calculate overall progress 8
+* Deal with pupils who are doing the FSMQ qualification
+* Calculate EBacc average point score
+* Move the code to a python file
+* Separate out the code into functions
+* Separate out the code into classes
+* Read the excel file from the DfE directly from the DfE website